Few-Shot Object Detection: A Comprehensive Survey: Introduction

 \section{Introduction}

-In the last decade, object detection has tremendously improved through deep learning and, in particular, convolutional neural networks~\cite{ObjectDetectionReview-TNNLS2019, ObjectDetectionSurvey-IJCV2020}.
+In the last decade, object detection has tremendously improved through deep learning \cite{ObjectDetectionReview-TNNLS2019, ObjectDetectionSurvey-IJCV2020}.
 However, deep-learning-based approaches typically require vast amounts of training data.
-Therefore, it is difficult to apply object detection to real-world scenarios involving novel objects that are not present in common object detection datasets.
-Annotating large amounts of images with bounding boxes or even segmentation masks is costly and tiresome.
+Therefore, it is difficult to apply them to real-world scenarios involving novel objects that are not present in common object detection datasets.
+Annotating large amounts of images for object detection is costly and tiresome.
 In some cases -- such as medical applications~\cite{medical-katzmann-neurocomputing2021} or the detection of rare species~\cite{DetectRareSpecies-ConsBio2021} -- it is even impossible to acquire plenty of images.
 Moreover, in contrast to typical deep-learning-based approaches, humans are able to learn new concepts with little data even at early age~\cite{ObjectNameLearningHumans-Psycho-2002, HumanObjectNaming-Development-2005, HumansWordMeaning-phd-2009}.
 When children are shown new objects, they are able to recognize these objects even if they have seen them only once to a few times.

-Therefore, a promising research area in this direction is few-shot object detection.
-Few-shot object detection aims at detecting novel objects with only few annotated instances after pretraining in the first phase on abundant publicly available data, as shown in \autoref{fig:eyecatcher}.
+Therefore, a promising research area in this direction is few-shot object detection (FSOD).
+FSOD aims at detecting novel objects with only few annotated instances after pretraining in the first phase on abundant publicly available data, as shown in \autoref{fig:eyecatcher}.
 Consequently, it alleviates the burden of annotating large amounts of data in the target domain.

-In this survey, we aim to provide an overview of state-of-the-art few-shot object detection approaches for new researchers in this emerging research field.
-First, we define the problem of few-shot object detection.
+In this survey, we aim to provide an overview of state-of-the-art FSOD approaches for new researchers in this emerging research field.
+First, we define the problem of FSOD.
 Afterwards, we categorize current approaches and highlight similarities as well as differences.
-We introduce commonly used datasets and their evaluation protocols.
-Subsequently, we compare the state-of-the-art approaches on these benchmarks.
+Subsequently, we introduce commonly used datasets and provide benchmark results.
 Finally, we emphasize common challenges in evaluation and identify promising research directions to guide future research.